 What is Traditional Link Building?

 Traditional link building encompasses classic SEO techniques for acquiring backlinks, and many of these methods have been around since the earliest days of search engine optimisation.
-They focus on building relationships, sharing helpful content, and placing your website in locations where it naturally fits.
-Some of the most common approaches include:

-These might be old-school tactics, but they’re still the backbone of most successful link building strategies.
+These might be old-school tactics, but they’re still the backbone of most successful link-building strategies.
 When you mix them with GEO/AISEO methods that focus on local relevance and what your audience is actually searching for, you get even better results.

 Pros and Cons of Traditional Link Building